qufighter/SDL_ColorPick/external/README.md

 You can always build and install the libraries and link dynamically.

-A planned argument to dynamic link will be:
+The cmake argument `COLORPICK_DYNAMIC_LINK` controls this.

-`COLORPICK_DYNAMIC_LINK`
+By default this is only enabled on Linux platforms...

 # External Libraries